Larscode-io/nuxt4/README.md

 - **Component Migration**
   - [ ] Migrate Nuxt 2 components to Nuxt 3.
 Consider using AI assistance.

-### Configure Nuxt 3 to use the legacy API backend
+### Configure Nuxt 3 to use the Nuxt 2 legacy API backend
-- configure and update the nuxt config.
+- configure and update the config to use the legacy API backend
+- Create a few .vue pages that use these API's

 ### Nuxt 2 + Vuetify 2 to Nuxt 3 + Vuetify 3 strategy: here we focus on the content.

 #### 1. Simplify `default.vue` Layout
+- Install Vuetify: vuetify, vite-plugin-vuetify and @mdi/font.
+- Update nuxt.config.ts, and don't forget to place vuetify.ts in app/plugins/vuetify.ts (compatibility version 4 folder)
 - Start with a **simplified version** of the `default.vue` layout.
 - Ensure basic layout and navigation work across screen sizes without introducing complex features yet.